remarcable/noun-sounds/README.md

 # [Noun Sounds](https://www.nounsounds.xyz/)

-_Noun Sounds_ transforms your Ethereum journey into a symphony, offering a groundbreaking way to explore your blockchain activity.
-Enter your ENS name or wallet address, and watch as data becomes art—sounds that uniquely tell _your_ story.
+_Noun Sounds_ transforms your Ethereum journey into a symphony, offering a new way to explore your blockchain activity.
+Enter your ENS name or wallet address, and watch as data becomes art – sounds that uniquely tell _your_ story.

 What makes _Noun Sounds_ special is its ability to algorithmically generate audio entirely within your browser.
 This isn’t just another visual dashboard; it’s a fully synthesized, interactive soundscape that lets you _hear_ your blockchain history.

 But this isn’t just about music.
 It’s about expanding what’s possible.

-**From Visuals to Sound: Expanding the Noun Identity**
+**Expanding the Noun Identity**

 We know the [Nouns brand](https://nouns.wtf/) as a visual icon, but with _Noun Sounds_, we take it to a new dimension—one you can hear.
 By sonifying on-chain data, _Noun Sounds_ creates a connection that’s both artistic and personal.